aissam-out/Car_Access/Booking_Portal/README.md

 ![Car booking portal](../images/portal.JPG)

-Hereafter the relationships between all the webpages and scripts :
+Hereafter the relationships between all the webpages and scripts composing this portal :

 ![pages flow](../images/booking.png)